-My family loves pulled pork, this Carnitas recipe is always a hit in our household.
+My family loves pork so this carnitas recipe is always a hit in our household.
 It combines the perfect amount of heat with a just a hint of sweet.
-Scoop it into tacos with all your favourite toppings.
-Taco night has never been easier.

-I made this back in 2014 so excuse the photos.
-The pictures are a bit on the old side.
-This was part of a collaboration for a cookbook for charity put together by bloggers.
+I actually made these slow cooker carnitas back in 2014 so the pictures are a bit on the old side.
+This was part of a collaboration for a cookbook for charity.

 Lots of emails roll in from people who want the recipe but can't afford or access the cookbook.
 I've decided to post the recipe on the blog for those people.

 That said, I certainly encourage people to buy the cookbook if they are able.
 Honestly, it's a great cookbook.

 You can order the cookbook on Amazon.
 It's called Where Slow Food and Whole Food Meet.